-You might be brand new to audio recording or just fed up getting poor quality transcripts back.
-If so, this is the article for you!
+You might be brand new to audio recording, or just fed up getting poor quality transcripts back.
+If so, this article is for you!

 A link to a PDF of this article can be found here: 8-top-tips-for-recording-interviews – you might find it helpful to keep as a prompt or for ease of reference.